Janus-france-ssa/janus-gitops/README.md

 oc patch argocd openshift-gitops -n openshift-gitops --type merge --patch '{"spec":{"extraConfig":{"accounts.admin": "apiKey"}}}'
 ```

-Then go in your argocd application login and go in Settings>Account>admin and click on Generate New.
+Then go in your argocd application, login using admin as user and take the password in the openshift-gitops-cluster secret.
+Then go in Settings>Account>admin and click on Generate New.
 Keep the generated token, he will be create in the secret on next step

 ## Configure integration with github